oToToT/AutoWeatherPtt/README.md

 Post daily weather information on ptt or any other bbs.

-##HOWTO
+## HOWTO

 Download python3 an use pip to install requests.

 Apply an Authorization key of http://opendata.cwb.gov.tw/ and edit the authKey variable in weather.py

-edit user , password and board variables in weather.py
+edit user, password and board variables in weather.py

 Also you can edit host variable if needed